firescout/wordpress-plugin-media-bridge/README.md

 # wordpress-plugin-media-bridge

-Saves WP media from URL
+This plugin will add a REST endpoint that will saves WP media from URL.

+Requests have to be authenticated using wordpress API auth